Commitment to International Development

 The Business Development committee focuses on finding and strengthening business opportunities in each community, based on information gathered from previous team visits and on-going communication with our in-country coordinators.
-Prior to each trip, members of these committees meet regularly to develop hands-on and engaging lessons about marketing, tracking, and recording finances.
+Prior to each trip, members of these committees meet regularly to develop hands-on and engaging lessons about the 5 P’s (product, price, placement, promotion, profit) and financial record keeping.
 While in-country, committee members meet regularly with community members to teach, and work together to determine how to make community business ideas sustainable.

 The Vocational Training committee works to create better employment opportunities in our sites.
 Youthlinc teams have participated in teaching villagers skills like baking, sewing, barbering, soap making, and a variety of other skills as requested by our partner communities.
 This committee often uses Youthlinc’s 4Ps (product, promotion, placement & price) lessons to augment the vocational trainings.